Travelling to the Netherlands without parent or guardian

 - Small-scale reception facilities: Nidos places UAMs from the age of 15 with a residence permit in small-scale reception facilities in municipalities.

 - Small-scale housing facilities: the COA places UAMs from the age of 15 without residence permit in small-scale housing facilities.
-The same goes for young people aged 13-14 years without residence permit for whom Nidos has no foster family available yet.
+The same goes for UAMs aged 13-14 years for whom Nidos has no foster family available.

 The COA and Nidos both share responsibility for the reception and support of unaccompanied minors.